 There are two ways to achieve Page One in search results.

 Organic search results rely on SEO best practices.
 This strategy requires a thoughtful and meaningful time investment, but no financial investment.

 Pay-per-click (PPC) advertisements guarantee a website a Page One top spot.
 However, these are paid ads, and search engines such as Google label them as ads.
 A pro for PPC advertisements is immediately catching the searcher’s attention.
-A con is that savvy web surfers know you didn’t earn that top spot and often skip down to organic results.
+A con is that nearly 80% of people skip down to organic results.